Redei reciprocity, governing fields, and negative Pell: The 8-rank

-In cases where we know the kernel of the map $\alpha$ in \eqref{eqn:alpha}, i.e., the non-trivial relation between the ramified primes of $K$ in $C$, we can use it to leave out the column of $R_8$ corresponding to a `superfluous' generator $[\gothm_j]$ of $C[2]\cap 2C$, and work with an $(r_4\times r_4)$-matrix to describe $\varphi_8$ in \eqref{eqn:R8}.
+In cases where we know the kernel of $\alpha$ in \eqref{eqn:alpha}, i.e., the non-trivial relation $A_D$ between the ramified primes of $K$ in $C$, we can use it to leave out a column of~$R_8$ corresponding to a `superfluous' generator $[\gothm_j]$ of $C[2]\cap 2C$, and work with an $(r_4\times r_4)$-matrix to describe $\varphi_8$ in \eqref{eqn:R8}.

 A product $\gothm$ of distinct ramified primes of $K$ is characterized by the squarefree divisor $m|D$ arising as its norm, and the residue class of a quartic character $\psi$ in $\widehat C[4]/\widehat C[2]$ by the invariant field $E=\Que(\sqrt{d_1}, \sqrt{d_2})$ of the quadratic character $2\psi$ corresponding to a decomposition $D=d_1d_2$ `of the second kind'.
-This leads to a classical notation for the entries $\psi([\gothm])$ in \eqref{eqn:R8entries} as \emph{R\'edei symbols}. \begin{definition} Let $D=d_1d_2$ be a decomposition of the second kind, $K\subset F$ a corresponding extension as in condition $(1)$ of Lemma \ref{lemma:F2-criterion}, and $m|D$ the squarefree norm of an integral ideal $\gothm$ in $K$ with $[\gothm]\in C[2]\cap 2C$.
+This leads to a classical notation for the entries $\psi([\gothm])$ in \eqref{eqn:R8entries} as \emph{R\'edei symbols}. \begin{definition} Let $D=d_1d_2$ be a decomposition of the second kind, $K\subset F$ a corresponding extension as in condition $(1)$ of Lemma $\ref{lemma:F2-criterion}$, and $m|D$ the squarefree norm of an integral ideal $\gothm$ in $K$ with $[\gothm]\in C[2]\cap 2C$.
 Then the R\'edei symbol associated to $d_1$, $d_2$, and $m$ is the Artin symbol

 \end{definition}